julien-muke/bedrock-chatbot/README.md

 1. In the navigation pane search for API Gateway, choose REST API, click "Build"
 2. Choose Create API, enter a name `chatbot-api` click "Create API".
 3. Once the REST API is created, click on "Create Resource"
+4. Enter a resource, i'll enter `chat`